Russia and China slam NATO after alliance raises alarm

 NATO leaders also formally invited Finland and Sweden to join the alliance, after overcoming opposition from Turkey.
 If the Nordic nations’ accession is approved by the 30 member nations, it will give NATO a new 800-mile (1,300 kilometer) border with Russia.

-Russian President Vladimir Putin warned he would respond in kind if the Nordic nations allowed NATO troops and military infrastructure onto their territory.
+Russian President Vladimir Putin warned he would respond in kind if the Nordic pair allowed NATO troops and military infrastructure onto their territory.
 He said Russia will have to “create the same threats for the territory from which threats against us are created.”

 China accused the alliance of “maliciously attacking and smearing” the country.
 Its mission to the European Union said NATO “claims that other countries pose challenges, but it is NATO that is creating problems around the world.”